 “For your boss, this negotiation is one of many,” he says.
 “They might have ten important meetings a day, and just one of these is the negotiation with you.

 “So, prepare!
 Very few conversations have a higher return on investments than this.
 You should prepare much better for this conversation than your boss does.
-And that extra effort can give you confidence.”
+And that extra effort can give you confidence and you can anticipate any objections your boss might have.”

 Dr Schweinsberg suggests asking yourself three questions before your meeting, so you’re clear on what you want: